From: Tub Maxson [maxson-h at tmrisk dot com ]

 Sent: Thursday, March 24, 2005 4:52 AM

 I read on the SCT site about your interest in German bikes, specifically the Zundapp.
 I just finished my NSU last year.
 Here is a photo of it and of my R27/Steib LS200.
 If you are interested my wife did a watercolor batik of the NSU that quite unusual.
 I scanned the painting and it is large so a HiSpeed connection would be required, if you are interested in seeing it.

 The NSU has been in two shows and took best in class both time.
 Last May it was best in class at the Cincinnati Concours d'Elegance, a quite large regional show with national participation.

-If you have a query about NSU Special Max, or can help with filling in some blanks on this page about classic German Motorcycles, pleasecontact us
+If you have a query about NSU Special Max, or can help further information about these classic German Motorcycles, please contact us